r-pufky/docs/source/roles/nginx/docs/manual-configuration/configuration-patterns.rst

 Keep authentication definitions for different services to one file to maintain authentication consistency across multiple sites.

-Create an authentication `block and store in a file`_.
+Create an authentication block, and store in a file.

 .. code-block:: nginx
   :caption: **0644 root root** ``/etc/nginx/conf.d/site-auth.conf``